apache/spark/docs/structured-streaming-programming-guide.md

 - **Memory sink (for debugging)** - The output is stored in memory as an in-memory table.
 Both, Append and Complete output modes, are supported.
-This should be used for debugging purposes on low data volumes as the entire output is collected and stored in the driver's memory after every trigger.
-Note that the current implementations saves all the data in the driver memory.
+This should be used for debugging purposes on low data volumes as the entire output is collected and stored in the driver's memory.
 Hence, use it with caution.

 {% highlight scala %}